zelfick/bashchallenge2020/README.md

 The proposal is to build a menu like this:

 #################################################################################################
-              PROGRAM TO AUTOMATE GIT, DOCKER AND OTHER MANIPULATION COMMANDS
+              PROGRAM TO AUTOMATE BASH AND OTHER MANIPULATION COMMANDS
 #################################################################################################

           1) WORK WITH DOWNLOAD, UNTAR, DIRECTORIES, COPY AND PERMISSIONS